magumbo/nelson-brochure/exampleSite/content/why-nelson.md

 who_we_are:
   enable: true
   subtitle: Who We Are
-  title: Hello, We're here to help you
+  title: Hello, We’re Nelson Here for your Help
   description: Your online Health & Fitness companion that offers free assistance
     on its Facebook Group and provides quality paid guided personal training packages by and through website.
 We are the first ever, online manifesto in Bangladesh